-Denver Water provided one year of headloss data on sixteen filters, measured at five minute intervals, for analysis.
+UWTF provided one year of headloss data on sixteen filters, measured at five minute intervals.
 The lengths of the filtration cycles ranged from 30 minutes to 48 hours.
 Details of the data cleaning and separation of the cycles are found Appendix \ref{separation}.
 A number of factors appear to influence cycle lengths including: water quality, weather, season, operator preferences, and maintenance events.
-Operators typically ended a cycle and initiated a cleaning (a backwash) when headloss reached 8-8.5 units, but on numerous occasions cycles were ended after only a short time, long before reaching the 8-8.5 range.
-The net result is that these data are quite heterogenous, differing in cycle length and across the different filters, and so makes the detection of anomalous cycles more difficult.
+Operators typically ended a cycle and initiated a cleaning, referred to as a backwash, when headloss reached 8-8.5 units, but on numerous occasions, cycles were ended after only a short time, long before reaching the 8-8.5 range.
+The net result of these factors is that the cycles are quite heterogenous, differing in length, concavity, and trend across the different filters, making detection of anomalous cycles more difficult.

-The two methods were applied to $3225$ cycles of which $64$ anomalous cycles were identified by the facility environmental engineers.
-The Bayesian approach used four MCMC chains of $1000$ with a burn-in of $200$ and required that disturbances be at least .15 units headloss.
+The two methods were applied to 3,225 cycles, of which $65$ anomalous cycles were identified by the facility engineers.
+The Bayesian approach used four MCMC chains of $1000$ with a burn-in of $200$ and required that disturbances be at least 0.15 units headloss.
 This value was chosen in consultation with the water engineers at UWTF.
-They deemed smaller disturbances significant.
-We attached a stopping limit on the FISTA algorithm in the hybrid approach of $1e-4$ and required that disturbances be greater than .15 units headloss, although this second requirement was unnecessary when using the elbow method of selection $\lambda$ and $\omega$ due to the less sensitive nature of this method.
+They deemed smaller disturbances insignificant.
+In the hybrid approach, we attached a stopping limit on the fast iterative shrinkage-thresholding algorithm (FISTA), described in Appendix \ref{fista}, of 1e-4 and applied the same size threshold on disturbances used in the Bayesian approach.
+This threshold should reasonably vary across applications.

 The results of the headloss analysis are found in Table \ref{results}.